 What versions are installed?

-On DICE desktops and servers we usually carry a few versions of PostgreSQL: one older version as maintained by our upstream Linux distribution, and a newer version maintained for use by servers and clients connecting to those servers.
-We also install other versions and will do this on request.
+On DICE desktops and servers we usually carry a few versions of PostgreSQL: one version as maintained by our upstream Linux distribution, and a specific "PGDG" version kept up-to-date for best compatibility with our servers.
+We also install other versions on request.

 You can see which versions are available with something like: